-Advising and registration: Your Graduate Academic Advisor, Nicole Valdez (firstname.lastname@example.org) will contact you during the Lent term regarding the fall term at USC.
+Advising and registration: Your Graduate Academic Advisor, Jessica de la Cruz (firstname.lastname@example.org) will contact you during the Lent term regarding the fall term at USC.
 The USC faculty will also offer an advising session in early March.
-Nicole will provide a list of courses available in the Fall semester.
+Jessica will provide a list of courses available in the Fall semester.
 As USC Annenberg offers a high volume of courses across multiple programs within and outside of USC Annenberg, you will be expected to conduct your own research to identify the 500-level (and above) courses you are most interested in taking.
-Nicole will provide a form for you to list your preferences.
+Jessica will provide a form for you to list your preferences.
 You must receive D-clearance (departmental clearance) for any USC Annenberg courses you want and follow the directions that will be provided for courses in other schools.
 In April, you will be sent a date when you will be allowed to register for the classes; however, international students will need to have their passports verified by OIS before you can register.
 If you are waitlisted for a course, you should attend the first class and ask the professor if they are able to add you to the course.
 This process will repeat in October at USC for the Spring semester.
-If you have questions about advising and registration, please reach out to Nicole Valdez at email@example.com.
+If you have questions about advising and registration, please reach out to Jessica de la Cruz at email@example.com.

 What is the Global Communication (MA) practicum (COMM 598 Practicum in Global Communication)?